-Freshwater microbes are exposed to a great variety of low-complexity carbon sources such as carbohydrates, carboxylic acids, and one-carbon (C1) compounds.
+Freshwater microbes are exposed to a great variety of low-complexity carbon sources such as carbohydrates, carboxylic acids, and single-carbon (C1) compounds.
 The central metabolic pathways shared by most living cells are often an entry point for the least complex carbon compounds.
 The specific routing of central metabolism may therefore reveal how low complexity carbon compounds are used.
-Genes encoding enzymes in the glyoxylate cycle, a truncated version of the TCA cycle that is used to produce biosynthetic intermediates and bypass decarboxylation steps, were observed in Alphaproteobacteria and Chlamydiae in Lake Mendota and Acidobacteria and Betaproteobacteria in Trout Bog.
-This may indicate an adaptation to reduce carbon demand in these populations.

-aOxidative phosphorylation is an important part of central metabolism for aerobic bacteria, so we investigated the types of cytochrome oxidases encoded in our MAGs (Figure 2).
-Cytochrome c oxidases, both aa3- and cbb3-type, were widespread in all three lake environments and frequently co-occurred within MAGs. aa3-type cytochromes are associated with high oxygen concentrations and cbb3-type cytochromes are associated with low oxygen concentrations (Gong et al., 2018), so the presence of genes encoding both types suggests the flexibility to operate under a range of oxygen concentrations.
-Of the quinol-based cytochrome oxidases, genes encoding cytochrome d oxidase were most often observed in MAGs from Trout Bog’s hypolimnion, while cytochrome aa3-600 was found only in MAGs classified as Bacteroidetes and Betaproteobacteria from Trout Bog’s epilimnion.
-Cytochrome o oxidase was observed only in a Chlamydia MAG from Lake Mendota.
-Alternative complex III was identified in MAGs of Verrucomicrobia in all sites, in Acidobacteria from Trout Bog (both layers), and in Bacteroidetes and Planctomycetes from Lake Mendota.
+We investigated the types of cytochrome oxidases encoded in our MAGs to compare oxidative phosphorylation between lakes and layers (Figure 2, Data S6).
+Cytochrome c oxidases, both aa3- and cbb3-type, were widespread in all three lake environments and frequently co-occurred within MAGs. aa3-type cytochromes are associated with high oxygen concentrations and cbb3-type cytochromes are associated with low oxygen concentrations (Gong et al., 2018).
+The presence of genes encoding both types suggests the flexibility to operate under a range of oxygen concentrations.

-Similarly, hydrogen metabolism can influence other aspects of a microbe’s nutrient usage.
-Iron-only hydrogenases were found prmarily in MAGs from Trout Bog’s hypolimnion (Figure 2, Table S3), consistent with their previously identified presence in anaerobic, often fermentative bacteria (Peters et al., 2015) and the higher observations of marker genes for iron-only hydrogenases in the hypolimnion site.
-Genes encoding [Ni-Fe] hydrogenases of groups 1 and 2, involved in hydrogen uptake, sensing, and nitrogen fixation, were found at significantly different frequency in all sites with the exceptions of group 2a in Lake Mendota and Trout Bog’s epilimnion and group 2b in both layers of Trout Bog.
-Genes encoding these hydrogenases were widespread in MAGs from Trout Bog’s hypolimion, found only in Chlorobiales MAGs in Trout Bog’s epilimnion, and rarely observed in MAGs from Lake Mendota.
+Similarly, hydrogen metabolism can influence and be influenced by other aspects of nutrient usage.
+Iron-only hydrogenases were found primarily in MAGs from Trout Bog’s hypolimnion (Figure 1, Table S3), consistent with their previously identified presence in anaerobic, often fermentative bacteria (Peters et al., 2015).
 Group 3 [Ni-Fe] hydrogenases were detected differentially at each site dependent on their subtype and were identified in MAGs belonging to Cyanobacteria and Chlorobiales in both lakes.
-This finding is consistent with the proposed function of Group 3d, which is to remove excess electrons produced by photosynthesis.
-Group 4 [Ni-Fe] hydrogenases were not observed significantly more or less in any site.
+This finding is consistent with the proposed function of Group 3d, which is to remove excess electrons produced by photosynthesis (Peters et al., 2015).